Ice road: Planning and construction

 Snow cover removal is the first major operation in an ice road construction scheme.
 It may only begin once the ice thickness is safe to support the machinery used for that operation.
 There are two ways of doing it, depending on available equipment and state of practice for that particular road.
 One is to pack the snow layer with tracked vehicles into a thin layer, thereby increasing its density and reducing its insulating properties.
 The other is to remove it altogether, typically with vehicles fitted with a snowplow.

 Once the ice has reached the target thickness (via accelerated growth after removing the insulating effects of the snow), road construction per se may commence.
 At that point, the ice is able to safely support the heavier equipment required for that phase, which mostly consists of artificial thickening using a pump or a spraying system.
 The aim is to bring the thickness up to what is required for the heaviest vehicles that are anticipated when the ice road opens.

 Usage and maintenance

-Vehicles traveling on an ice road include ordinary automobiles and trucks of various sizes and weights.
-Standard winter tires are sufficient, i.e. cleats and tire chains can damage the road surface.
-However, tire chains may be stored in the vehicle for emergency purposes; they can also come in handy when traveling on a winter road with grades steeper than 8% on over-land segments.
+Vehicles traveling on ice roads include ordinary automobiles and trucks of various sizes and weights.
+Standard winter tires are sufficient: in fact cleats and tire chains can damage the road surface.
+Tire chains may be stored in the vehicle for emergency purposes; they can also come in handy when traveling on a winter road with grades steeper than 8% on over-land segments.
 Signage may indicate speed limits, for instance a maximum of 25 km/h, and spacing between vehicles, for instance 500 m for loads more than 12500 kg.
 These restrictions are to decrease the risks of damage to the ice cover, which would compromise its ability to support the weight it has been designed for.